-The standard gradient option has 1 solid colour at the top which gradually fades vertically into a second colour.
-There are also 45°, 90° and 135° options available which change the angle of where on the frame the fade occurs.
+The standard 0° gradient option has one solid colour at the top which gradually fades vertically into whichever secondary colour you have selected.
+There are also 90° and 135° options available which change the angle of where on the frame this fade occurs.

 Step 6.
 Accents